 1.3.1.4.
-Qualified Validation Service for qualified electronic signatures and qualified electronic seals CERTUM QDVCS and Certum QESValidationQ 2017
+Qualified Validation and Preservation Service for qualified electronic signatures and qualified electronic seals CERTUM QDVCS and Certum QESValidationQ 2017

-The Qualified Validation Service for qualified electronic signatures and qualified electronic seals CERTUM QDVCS and Certum QESValidationQ 2017 issues electronic confirmations (also called qualified validation tokens) to validate a qualified public key certificate, an electronic signature and an electronic seal.
+The Qualified Validation and Preservation Service for qualified electronic signatures and qualified electronic seals CERTUM QDVCS and Certum QESValidationQ 2017 issues electronic confirmations (also called qualified validation and preservation tokens) to validate a qualified public key certificate, an electronic signature and an electronic seal and to ensure legal validity of qualified public key certificate, qualified electronic signature, qualified electronic seal for extended periods and guaranteeing the possibility of validation regardless of future technological changes.